 HDMI cable: Monster 4K HDMI Cable

-You’ll need a powerful and reliable HDMI cable to connect the monitor to your device.
-We recommend this durable cable from Monster that transmits high-quality 4K information.
+You will need a reliable and durable HDMI cable to connect your new Dell monitor to your PC.
+We recommend this ruggedly made Monster HDMI cable for transmitting high-quality 4K visuals to your display.

 Ergonomic keyboard: Logitech Wireless Illuminated Keyboard

 If you are upgrading your home office, we recommend investing in this wireless ergonomic keyboard from Logitech.
-In addition to comfort, it offers a backlight and a fast charge.
+In addition to comfort, it features a backlight and a long battery life, and it charges quickly, too.

-A. Lots of users find mounting the monitor offers a better viewing experience while also saving space.
+A. Many users find mounting their monitor provides a better viewing experience while also saving precious desk space.
 Some mounts allow for a variety of movements so you can tilt, swing, and pivot your monitor in various directions.
-Check if the Dell monitor you are considering is mountable; not all are.
-VESA is the universal mounting standard, and any monitor able to be mounted will be VESA compatible.
+Since VESA mounting interfaces are the industry standard for mountable computer monitors, double-check that any Dell monitor you are considering is VESA compatible before you buy.